 Think about the simplicity & clarity of early video games like Pong.

 Simplicity: You are a paddle, your opponent is a paddle, and the two of you are hitting a ball back and forth.

-Clarity: If the ball goes past your opponent’s paddle, you get a … Continue reading
+Clarity: If the ball goes past your opponent’s … Continue reading

 Video games are often cited as one of the most quickly accessed sources of flow.
 Achieving a state of flow is part of what makes playing video games so enjoyable.